Our Daughter – Inspiring a $500m Australian Genomics Program

 Over the next couple of months, we spent every minute living life with Mackenzie and making memories; but when she was asleep we would continue to push our campaign.

 We began receiving responses to our letters.
-Most agreed with our dream and many wrote to the Federal Health Minister Greg Hunt to show their support, some went even further and called wanting to know how they could help us.
-Sadly, a couple wrote back to advise us that we had the wrong department, one even going so as far as to send Mackenzie’s photo back to us, seemingly not realising that we had written to them in their capacity as a member of Parliament who represented the people, not to their Department.
+Most agreed with our dream and many wrote to the Federal Health Minister Greg Hunt to show their support.
+Some went even further and called wanting to know how they could help us.

 Over the coming months we met with members of both the NSW and Federal Parliaments, including NSW Health Minister Brad Hazzard.
-Along the way, we also met a number of brilliant health specialists and researchers who had all been trying for decades to make genetic carrier testing routine.
-During this time, I also began writing media articles, posting on Instagram and started this blog in an effort to get our message out.
+Along the way, we also met a number of brilliant, kind health specialists and researchers who had all been trying for decades to make genetic carrier testing routine.
+During this time, I also began writing media articles, posting on Instagram and started a blog in an effort to get our message out there.

-There were some disappointments, of course, as a few media organisations ignored our requests, trolling comments on my Instagram or meetings with influential people who only met with us as a token gesture.
-But overall, the response was overwhelmingly strong and positive, just like our daughter.
+Of course there were some disappointments.
+A few media organisations ignored our requests; trolls stalked my Instagram; and we wasted time meeting with influential people who only met with us as a token gesture.
+Overall however, the response was overwhelmingly strong and positive, just like our daughter.

 Slowly we built an army, Mackenzie’s army.

-In February 2018, we met with the Federal Health Minister Greg Hunt.
+In February 2018, we met with the Federal Health Minister, Greg Hunt.
 I cannot adequately express to you the kindness, compassion and genuine nature of this man and his team.
-He cried with us for Mackenzie and promised he would create change.
+He cried with us for Mackenzie and promised he would create change, a legacy for our daughter.

-The first project is to be a pilot study of pre-conception screening trial for rare and debilitating birth disorders including Spinal Muscular Atrophy, Fragile X and cystic fibrosis which will cost $20 million.
+This pilot study of pre-conception screening trials is for rare and debilitating birth disorders including Spinal Muscular Atrophy, Fragile X and cystic fibrosis .
 This will test 10,000 couples over the next 2-3 years.

 Following this, the rest of the $500m will go towards a genomic program which will cover: